-What is Thermal Runway
+What is Thermal Runaway

-A thermal runway is a chain reaction caused when the battery overheats, causing the internal pressure and temperature of the battery to rise at a quicker rate than it can be dissipated.
+A thermal runaway is a chain reaction caused when the battery overheats, causing the internal pressure and temperature of the battery to rise at a quicker rate than it can be dissipated.
 The temperature of the battery cells can increase to the point where they uncontrollably self-ignite.

-A thermal runway can happen when there is a sort of failure in the battery, such as a short circuit or thermal failure.
-Once the battery goes into a thermal runway, the internal temperatures rise within a fraction of a second, and the stored energy is released uncontrollably.
+A thermal runaway can happen when there is a sort of failure in the battery, such as a short circuit or thermal failure.
+Once the battery goes into a thermal runaway, the internal temperatures rise within a fraction of a second, and the stored energy is released uncontrollably.
 The heat causes the chemicals in the battery to break down, which releases more heat.
 This increases the temperature, and eventually, the battery can catch fire/self-ignite.
 Thermal runaway can also result in the ejection of toxic gasses, smoke, and other particulates in a violent manner.

 If you’re concerned that your lithium-ion battery might be damaged, there are a few signs to look out for: